spinkube/documentation/content/en/docs/spin-operator/tutorials/running-with-dapr.md

 weight: 100
 ---

-## How to Configure Dapr With a Spin app on Kubernetes
+## How to Configure Dapr With a Spin App on Kubernetes

 Dapr is a portable, event-driven runtime that makes it easy for developers to build resilient applications.
 It provides a set of building blocks for building applications, including state